The Haverford College Honor Code

 As students we are responsible for proper conduct and integrity in all of our scholastic work.
 We must follow a professor’s instructions as to the completion of all academic work, and must ask for clarification if the instructions are not clear.
 Students should not give or receive aid when taking exams, unless the professor specifies this practice as appropriate.

-A student commits an act of plagiarism as defined by the Faculty Handbook if he or she represents “another person’s ideas or scholarship as his/her own” (p 53).
+A student commits an act of plagiarism as defined by the Faculty Handbook by representing “another person’s ideas or scholarship” as that student’s own work (p 53).
 An act of plagiarism constitutes a student’s withdrawal from the commitment to the academic honesty required by the Honor Code, and will normally result in separation from the community and the recommendation of a grade change.

 To avoid plagiarism, students are expected to properly cite (in footnotes, quotations, and bibliography) all sources, including memorized and reproduced material, used in the preparation of written work, including examinations, unless otherwise instructed by the professor who assigned the work.
-It is each student’s responsibility to be conscious of his or her work habits and to find out exactly what each of his or her professors expects in terms of acknowledging sources of information on papers, exams, and assignments.
+Each student has the responsibility to learn and uphold exactly what each professor expects in terms of acknowledging sources of information on papers, exams, and assignments.

 Our community’s social relationships are also based on mutual trust, concern and respect.
 We must consider how our words and actions, regardless of the medium, may affect the sense of acceptance essential to an individual’s or group’s participation in the community.
 We strive to foster an environment that genuinely encourages respectful expression of differing values in honest and open discussion.
+We recognize that acts of discrimination and harassment, including, but not limited to, acts of racism, sexism, homophobia, transphobia, classism, discrimination based on religion or political ideology, and discrimination based on national origin or English capability are devoid of respect and therefore, by definition, violate this Code.
 Upon encountering actions or values that we find degrading to ourselves and to others, we should initiate dialogue with the goal of increasing mutual understanding.

 Section 3.05 Community Standards